Haudor-42/blablacar-data-engineer-case-study/README.md

 - `/custom_operator` that contains one custom operator `custom_clean_files_operator.py` which allows to delete the files processed during the ETL.

 The Airflow DAG implementation implies that we are using a Composer cluster (Airflow as a service) with embedded access to GCP and a back-end that relies on Google Cloud Storage.

-Under the `/data_modelisation` folder, you will find:

--  `analytic_data_model.pdf`: This is a data model made using [LucidChart](https://www.lucidchart.com) and aims at translating the given scenario in a data structure usable by data analysts & business analysts.

-- `analytic_data_model_documentation.md`: This is the centralisation of documentation concerning the analytic data model designed.
-It contains table description, relationships explanation, columns documentation added to partition / clustering informations.

-- `analytic_data_model_query_sample.md`: A set of query to demonstrate how the data could be consumed in this scenario.

 ## Destination table specification